MatMechLab/AsFem/source/_posts/step-1.md

 # First try in your AsFem

 Now, lets try your first example in AsFem.
-You can create a new txt file or simply run the following commands:
+You can create a new text file or simply run the following commands(you can use whatever your like, here we use nano and vim):
 ```
 nano firstrun.i
 ```